Who We Are and How We Support the Astronomy Community

 The AAS seeks to support those seeking careers in astronomy or with astronomy backgrounds through the AAS Job Register and other career services including workshops at our meetings and links to information helpful to those considering a career in the astronomical sciences.

-We recently acquired Sky & Telescope magazine, the foremost magazine worldwide for engaged amateur astronomers.
+In 2019, we acquired Sky & Telescope magazine, the foremost magazine worldwide for engaged amateur astronomers.
 We will continue to run the magazine with editorial independence and focusing on the community they serve, while seeking to expand that community and enhance the engagement of professional astronomers with the amateur community.

 The Society has taken steps to define clearly what acceptable professional behavior looks like in our field.
 From our Anti-Harassment Policy, to our Code of Ethics, to the guidance we give our authors and reviewers, the Society believes that establishing a safe, welcoming environment at the highest possible level of professionalism is important for moving our field forward.
 We respond quickly to reports of behavior inconsistent with our policies and have taken corrective action to ensure individuals act in accordance with them in the future.
 Doing so is one of our core values and central to our mission and purpose.